TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

          Send a notification-email every time an **admin** backend user logs in

    Send emails to :php:`warning_email_addr`  upon backend-login

+   Have also a look into the :ref:`security guidelines
+   <security-global-typo3-options-warning-mode>`.

 .. index::
    TYPO3_CONF_VARS BE; passwordReset